eroc123/obsidian-notes/Computer Science/5 - System Software/Utility Software.md

 - Antivirus
 - Disk defragger
 	- Finds individual files (on a HDD) and moves them to the same contiguous block on the HDD
-	- For example, if there are scattered movie files on the disk, they will be moved to the same physical loaction
+	- For example, if there are scattered movie files on the disk, they will be moved to the same physical location
 - System cleanup